-Garrett has served as bond counsel and tax counsel for state level issuers in New York in financings of both the capital needs of state and local governmental entities and the capital needs of private entities, including educational and health care institutions, housing developments, manufacturers, and other private entities in transactions qualifying for tax-exempt financing under federal tax law.
+Garrett has served as bond and tax counsel for state level issuers in New York in financings of both the capital needs of state and local governmental entities and the capital needs of private entities, including educational and health care institutions, housing developments, manufacturers, and other private entities in transactions qualifying for tax-exempt financing under federal tax law.

 - This transaction involved the issuance of bonds solely to refund outstanding bonds and achieve substantial debt service savings.
 The refunding required the amendment of an investment agreement, which required the negotiation of a termination payment to the refunding agreement provider.
-As part of the proceeds of the refunded bonds remained in a defeasance escrow fund at a yield higher that the yield on the 2011 bonds, the transaction required the calculation and payment to the IRS of a transferred proceeds penalty in the form of a yield reduction payment.
+As part of the proceeds, the refunded bonds remained in a defeasance escrow fund at a yield higher that the yield on the 2011 bonds, and the transaction required the calculation and payment to the IRS of a transferred proceeds penalty in the form of a yield reduction payment.

-- Served as disclosure counsel to the issuer in this securitization of Suffolk County's rights to receive payments from cigarette manufacturers under the 1998 master settlement agreement between cigarette manufacturers and 46 States.
-As the payments on the bonds rests solely on the payments from the manufacturers under the MSA, the disclosure, as is typical for tobacco securitizations included a detailed discussion of the MSA, litigation relating to the enforceability of the MSA, and litigation exposures of the tobacco industry, among other matters.
+- Served as disclosure counsel to the issuer in this securitization of Suffolk County's rights to receive payments from cigarette manufacturers under the 1998 master settlement agreement between cigarette manufacturers and 46 states.
+As the payments on the bonds rests solely on the payments from the manufacturers under the MSA, the disclosure, as is typical for tobacco securitizations, included a detailed discussion of the MSA, litigation relating to the enforceability of the MSA, and litigation exposures of the tobacco industry, among other matters.

 - Served as lead attorney as co-underwriter's counsel on this transaction with an Iowa firm without prior tobacco securitization experience.

 - Served as underwriter's counsel on this transaction, we drafted the disclosure relating to the securitization by 24 New York counties (through their specially created securitization corporations) of a portion of the counties' rights to receive payments in perpetuity under the 1998 master settlement agreement between cigarette manufacturers and 46 states based on future cigarette sales.
-The ordinarily extensive disclosure relative to the risks of non-payment by the cigarette manufacturers was compounded by the need to describe the tobacco securitization debt most of the 24 participating securitization corporations had previously issued under differing documentation.
+The ordinarily extensive disclosure relative to the risks of non-payment by the cigarette manufacturers was compounded by the need to describe the tobacco securitization debt that most of the 24 participating securitization corporations had previously issued under differing documentation.

-- Represented utility in the public offering of bonds to provide long-term financing for various water system improvements, primarily water storage and pumping facilities.
+- Represented a utility in the public offering of bonds to provide long-term financing for various water system improvements, primarily water storage and pumping facilities.